Our Mission: Helping You Find Home Again

 I became the mentor I once needed—so I could have the privilege of supporting you as you find your way home.

 In developing Homing Instinct, I reflected on everything I’d learned—from my time in treatment, my work in therapeutic settings with young people, and the countless conversations I’ve had with families over the years.
-My goal has been to create the kind of support system that would have been transformative for me during my own journey towards adulthood.
+My goal has been to create the kind of support system that I believe is transformative for young people in the journey towards adulthood.

 If there is anything you take from reading this, please know I, with my whole heart, believe in your child's ability to triumph, to thrive, and to bravely become their true self.
 Sometimes, these painful, scary, and challenging years are the necessary initiations—the passages they must walk to step into who they are meant to be.
 I encourage you to hold faith in them, in yourself, and in the journey they are meant to take.
 It would be an honor to walk alongside you.